 4. Food and recipes

-If you’re a foodie, this kind of art journal would be a great representation of what you’re into at a given time.
+If you’re a foodie, this kind of art journal would be a great representation of what you’re loving at a given time.

 You could make spreads dedicated to delicious meals you’ve eaten out, recording the courses you ordered and the drinks you had with them.